Student Support Helplines

 Thank you for working together with us to care for the safety and well-being of all members of our school community.

 Safe2Help Illinois is a confidential way to share any information that threatens your safety or the safety of others.
+The website provides many valuable resources for students:

 What is Safe2Help IL?